What is The Right Paraglider for You !

 The search for a new glider can lead the unwary into a puzzle of conflicting claims.
 Many new pilots have been burnt with an unsellable and unserviceable “cheaper” new or second hand glider from the Trading Post, web sites, visiting foreign pilots or a non-professional or non-school importer.

 When buying a 2nd hand glider remember this: a cheap old 'High Performance class' glider will always be just that, even if the actual performance (or its aspect ratio) doesn't come up to scratch with current beginner gliders.
-With ever improving efficiency and design, the new breed of 1st gliders (Basic Intermediates) are performing as well as the high performance wings of just a few years ago !
+With ever improving efficiency and design, the new breed of higher level 1st gliders (EN-B Low - Basic Intermediates) are performing as well as the high performance wings of just a few years ago with glides well over 10:1 !

 With all these issues in mind there needs to be a conscious decision as to the class or type of glider to buy – this is regardless of whether it is your first, second or fifth wing.
 The class of glider will reflect its safety but not necessarily it suitability to the individual pilot.